Hello, and welcome to my website!

 This project was inspired by my love for baking.
 It is meant for storing all the ideas and recipes of me and my friends.
 Different users can create new recipes, categorize them or search for a specific recipe.
 The website also includes functionality to filter recipes by ingredients and categories.

 This website is an ongoing project and I keep adding new features.
-The latest feature I added was a shopping list that is especially useful when planning to bake multiple different recipes.
+The latest features I added were a shopping list (which is especially useful when planning to bake multiple different recipes) and an idea collection where I can save interesting recipes or ideas I come up with.

 We implemented a web-based Lambda Calculus IDE and interpreter for the programming paradigm lecture at KIT.